andr-ew/nest_/doc/grid.md

 ### x

-the horizontal component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys. all grid controls can thus be 0-dimentional, 1-dimentional, or 2-dimentional.
+the horizontal component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys on the x axis. all grid controls can thus be 0-dimentional, 1-dimentional, or 2-dimentional.

 ### y

-the vertical component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys. all grid controls can thus be 0-dimentional, 1-dimentional, or 2-dimentional.
+the vertical component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys on the y axis. all grid controls can thus be 0-dimentional, 1-dimentional, or 2-dimentional.

 ### value